invinciblescriptz/invincible-private-killing/README.md

 local ReplicatedStorage = game:GetService("ReplicatedStorage")
 local LocalPlayer = Players.LocalPlayer

--- Wait for everything to load properly task.wait(1) if not LocalPlayer.Character then
+-- Wait for game to load
+task.wait(1)
+if not LocalPlayer.Character then
     LocalPlayer.CharacterAdded:Wait()